colabobio/epidemica-website/_toplevel/1-privacy.md

 ### How will you be notified if our Privacy Notice changes?

-We reserve the right to change, modify, or otherwise amend this Privacy Notice at our sole discretion and at any time as we deem circumstances warrant.
+We reserve the right to change, modify, or otherwise amend this Notice at our sole discretion and at any time as we deem circumstances warrant.
 The date of the most recent revision is posted at the top.
 Continued use of the app after changes are made constitutes acceptance of those changes.

 ### How can you contact us?